atet/rmd_tutorial/README.md

 ### Converting from `README.Rmd` → `README.md`

-You can ***clone this repository as a template*** for your own feature-rich `README.md` files on GitHub.
+You can ***clone this repository as a template*** for your own feature-rich `README.md` files on GitHub (and other platforms like Bitbucket).

 If you open the `README.Rmd` document for editing in RStudio and click the **Knit** button, a normal Markdown document (`README.md`) will be